• Skip to primary navigation

 2. Gate

-Certain dogs do not mind being restricted as long as they can see what’s happening in the rest of the house.
+Confident dogs do not mind being restricted as long as they can see what’s happening in the rest of the house.

 If that’s the case, a high-quality baby or dog gate is an excellent solution to the problem.

-Your dog won’t have the run-of-the-house for a search-and-destroy mission, yet they won’t feel rejected.
+Your dog won’t have the run of the house for a search-and-destroy mission, yet they won’t feel rejected.

 3. Companion